security-pride/AdwareZoo/README.md

   #### Schema Sheet:
   - Adware Characterization of 92 Adware familes.

+### adware_dataset.xlsx
+This Excel file provides detailed information about the security reports.

 ## Usage
 This dataset is intended for research purposes in mobile security, particularly in the study of adware behaviors, detection methods, and mitigation strategies.
 Please refer to our accompanying paper for methodology details and research findings.